Offline to Online Learning for Real-Time Bandwidth Estimation: Merlin

-{\bf Architecture Details.} We choose to utilize a Long Short Term Memory (LSTM) for our policy network to exploit the temporal correlations present in network traffic. \Name{} accepts a $64$ length tensor of normalized state observations.
-Each state observation contains $k$ previous network measurements which serves to capture both short-term and long-term network dynamics (see Table~\ref{tab:state-construction}).
-As depicted in Figure~\ref{fig:arch}, \Name{} first encodes state observations with its LSTM and then leverages two fully-connected layers to decode state observations into output actions.
+\Name{} first encodes state observations with its LSTM and then leverages two fully-connected layers to decode state observations into output actions.
+Both the LSTM and fully-connected layers consist of $128$ neurons.
 The first fully-connected layer is followed by a ReLU activation function while the final output layer utilizes a sigmoid activation function, limiting the model output to a real number between $0$ and $1$.
-We employed a log transform to project \Name{}'s output action into bps,
+We employed an inverse log transform to project \Name{}'s output action into bps,

 where $\hat{b}$ represents the estimated bandwidth, $b_{min}$ corresponds to the minimum bandwidth, $b_{max}$ is the maximum bandwidth, and all bandwidth values are in Mbps.